eProsima/Integration-Service-docs/docs/newprotocol.rst

 HelloWorld To File
 ^^^^^^^^^^^^^^^^^^

+To illustrate this use case, there is an example named `Helloworld_to_file <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file>`__.
-In this example, we create a new *bridge* to save all received data from the *Fast-RTPS HelloWorldExample* into a file.
+This example creates a new *bridge* to save all received data from the *Fast-RTPS HelloWorldExample* into a file.

-To achieve that target, we need the *bridge library* `isfile <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/isfile.cpp>`_.
+To achieve that target, it creates a *bridge library* named `isfile <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/isfile.cpp>`_.
 The library only instantiates `FileWriter <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/FileWriter.cpp>`_ that implements the logic to save the data to a file.

 The file `config.xml <https://github.com/eProsima/Integration-Service/blob/feature/TCP_DynTypes/examples/helloworld_to_file/config.xml>`__ of the example configures *IS* with the *bridge library* in a *connector* that receives data from *HelloWorldExample*.

 **Preparation**

-You need to have `HelloWorldExample <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExample>`_ from *Fast-RTPS* already compiled.
+The `HelloWorldExample <https://github.com/eProsima/Fast-RTPS/tree/master/examples/C%2B%2B/HelloWorldExample>`_ from *Fast-RTPS* already must be compiled.

-Then, you must compile the example itself, from the `helloworld_to_file example location <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/helloworld_to_file>`_.
+The `helloworld_to_file <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/helloworld_to_file>`__
+example must be compiled too.

 Linux: